Image

 Tackling Isolation Checklist

 Looking for a practical isolation-combat checklist to keep on hand?
-Implement these easy steps whenever you feel loneliness creeping in at work.
+Implement these steps whenever you feel loneliness creeping in at work.

 • Schedule a regular virtual coffee or lunch meeting with a colleague